thejinchao/turbolink/README.md

 There are several different ways of calling gRPC methods.

 #### 3.1 Client object
-First create the client object, and set the delegate function.
+First, create the client object, and set the delegate function.
 ```cpp
 GreeterServiceClient = GreeterService->MakeClient();
 GreeterServiceClient->OnHelloResponse.AddUniqueDynamic(this, &UTurboLinkDemoCppTest::OnHelloResponse);